Dark-Gran/KarmaAppetite/README.md

 A composition of mods combining the Survivor/Hunter experience (and inspired by the many other Slugcats out there).
 Minor mods usable separately.

 ### Main Features
 - Karma/Food/Stats scaling: High Karma is difficult to sustain, but the energy leads to great power.
 No matter the Karma however, hungry Slugcat is extra weak.
-- Higher Karma also provides some utility and removes ability prices (see below).
+(Higher Karma also provides some utility and removes ability prices (see below))
 - Playable on all difficulties.
 (Monk gets more energy from fruits to allow him sustain high Karmas as well; I recommend [HunterSpawns](https://drive.google.com/file/d/1VlO82XQMyXaY79xhIF2rRuiWxUYStPFu/view) mod for the Survivor)
 - Spear proficiency: Spear-on-back is a must have for the Archeologist, and so is the ability to pull out spears stuck in walls, allowing him to get out of many tough spots: for a price.
 (Both mods optional, or usable separately)
 - Extra inventory: When you're swimming in ancient artifacts, you gotta learn how to handle them more efficiently.
 Forget one place to store you pearls - now you got two!
 (Optional/usable-separately; size is configurable and potentially "unlimited")